Twiggy Gnomes and Gardens

 The secret of my twig gnomes, however, lies in how I created their pointy hats.
 Using a secret weapon I was able to shave off some time and some twig all at once.

-You see, the one thing that I didn’t want to do was spend a whole lot of time whittling away wood to make them, because I want to make A LOT of them.
+You see, the one thing that I didn’t want to do was spend a whole lot of time whittling away wood to make them, because I wanted to make A LOT of them.
 A brigade of gnomes, if you will.
 Plus, it has been a bit rainy out lately and the day that I made these it was downright blustery, with cold rain pelting sideways at my head.
 I came up with an idea to quickly get these little twig gnomes outside to enjoy their mushroom Christmas tree, soon to be joined by 20-30 more friends.

 My secret tool?
 A pencil sharpener!